Top 10 foods you must try on a visit to Portugal

 It is the Portuguese version of fast food.

 There are different ways to have this coating, the chicken can be covered before cooking, or after cooking, but some churrasqueiras will give you sachets of the coating to take away with you.
-If you are looking for plain chicken, always ask before.

 Most of the take away churrasqueiras also serve migas (see above) or rice and often you can also have french fries with it.